July 5, 2022 | Business insights

 With energy costs rising and shipping expenses at an all-time high, companies must examine their just-in-time manufacturing strategies to survive the new normal.
 Doing so will likely cause some changes in financial books, making it imperative to consult with their expert financial partners.

-If you’re looking to expand your on-hand inventory while doing the least damage to your bottom line, reach out to Arizona Bank & Trust for financial guidance today.
-Keeping a knowledgeable financial partner with deep industry experience like Arizona Bank & Trust by your side will give you the tools you need to confidently navigate this precarious period.
+If you’re looking to expand your on-hand inventory while doing the least damage to your bottom line, reach out to Arizona Bank & Trust, a division of HTLF Bank for financial guidance today.
+Keeping a knowledgeable financial partner with deep industry experience like Arizona Bank & Trust, a division of HTLF Bank by your side will give you the tools you need to confidently navigate this precarious period.